o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

 Once finished you should be able navigate to the Kibana installation at [http://localhost:5601](http://localhost:5601).
 Go ahead and click on the sandwich menu on the left corner and navigate to **Discover**.
 Click on **Create data view** and inform **Name** and **index-pattern** as `kube-*`[^1].
 Click on **Save data view to Kibana** and you should see something similar to the below [^2]:

 [^1]: The index patterns  `k*`, `ku*`, `kub*` would also work, we only send kubernetes logs to Elasticsearch.
-[^2]: Realistically we could use terraform to create the index pattern, it's a good exercise in case you're curious about it.
+[^2]: Realistically we could use Terraform to create the index pattern, it's a good exercise in case you're curious about it.
 Maybe I'll update the code to include it in the future.

 [![Kibana logs](kibana-logs.png)](kibana-logs.png)